m4staka/call-my-agent/docs/spec-v1.md

      - If result is `HEARTBEAT_OK` → log only, no Telegram send.
      - Else → send message to respective chat via Telegram Provider.

-   - Also support a one-off `tg-codex heartbeat` CLI command that runs the same logic once (similar to `warelay heartbeat`). 19
+   - Also support a one-off `cma heartbeat` CLI command that runs the same logic once (similar to `warelay heartbeat`). 19

 7. **Access Control & Filtering**